lmcai/PhyloHerb/README.md

 8. [IQ-TREE](http://www.iqtree.org/)

 ## General guidelines for genome skimming data collection

+**For the impatient people:**

+**In more detail:**

 About 1-3% of the reads from genome skimming (low-coverage genome sequencing) are from plastids.
 Theoretically this value should vary with the size of the nuclear genome and the abundance of plastids within a cell.

 <img src="/images/plastid_perc.png" width="300" height="40">

-But we found the relative amount of plastid reads are generally consistent across flowering plant species with dramatically different nuclear genome size.
+But we found the relative amount of plastid reads are generally consistent across flowering plant species with dramatically different nuclear genome sizes (200 Mb to 3Gb).
+Below is a table of what you can expect from certain amount of input data.

 ## Step 1: Filter adapters with blastn
 Choose a taxonID for each data set.
 This taxonID will be used throughout the analysis.
 Use short taxonIDs with no special characters.